 - Pour half of the marinate over the fish.

 - Pour the rest of the marinate over the fish.

 - Broil another 6 minutes, on low.

 - Serve with steamed wild rice, and veggies.

-TIP: I noticed Salmon is so much tastier, when before eating, I remove the grayish meat that is right under the skin, and discord it together with the skin.
+I noticed that Salmon is so much tastier, when I remove the grayish meat that is right under the skin, and discord it together with the skin, after baking, but before eating it.
 You can sprinkle some lemon juice over the fillets, but I prefer to have mine plain.